 There are few records of early enclosures, although evidence of what took place can sometimes be found amongst estate and manorial records, and some estate maps show fields before or after enclosure.
 It was only from the mid-16th century that many enclosures were enrolled in the courts of equity.

-Records of non-parliamentary enclosure in Surrey include a deed relating to the inclosure from the waste of Claygate Manor, Ash in 1707 (SHC ref 212/4/16), and a plan of Sheepwalk at Abinger which shows common land and enclosures on the boundaries of Abinger, Effingham and East Horsley, and which has been dated between 1700-1750 (SHC ref 6330/4/2/2).
+Records of non-parliamentary enclosure in Surrey include a deed relating to the enclosure from the waste of Claygate Manor, Ash in 1707 (reference 212/4/16), and a plan of Sheepwalk at Abinger which shows common land and enclosures on the boundaries of Abinger, Effingham and East Horsley (reference 6330/4/2/2) and which has been dated between 1700 and 1750.

 The Enclosure Maps and Awards were produced as a result of Parliamentary Enclosure which became common from about 1750.